Hot Springs National Park Artist in Residence

 Saturday, December 17, 2016 (must be received in the national park by this date).
 No email applications accepted.

 The Selection Process

-A panel of park staff and subject matter representatives will choose finalists on the basis of entry materials, recognized talent as demonstrated by participation in juried shows and publications, and the artist’s ability to relate and interpret the park through their work and proposed public programs in February.
-Selections are made without regard to race, religion, marital status, sex, age, sexual orientation or national origin and upon completion of a successful background check for felonies, wants, and warrants.
+A panel of national park staff and subject matter representatives will choose finalists on the basis of entry materials, recognized talent as demonstrated by participation in juried shows and publications, and the artist’s ability to relate and interpret the park through their work and proposed public programs.
+Selections are made without regard to race, religion, marital status, sex, age, sexual orientation or national origin and only upon completion of a successful background check.

 Studio and Accommodations

 The Artist-In-Residence Cabin, located in Gulpha Gorge Campground, is a single story dwelling with seven rooms – living room, dining room, kitchen, bathroom, bedroom, utility room and studio.
-The residence is comfortably furnished and includes a fully equipped kitchen, and washer and dryer.
+The residence is comfortably furnished and includes a fully equipped kitchen plus washer and dryer.
 The residence is not wheelchair accessible.

 The 10’ X 8’6” studio is equipped with a professional easel, drafting table, and true-color light stand.
 Artists are required to supply their own materials.

 Family members may accompany the artist, but capacity is limited – the cabin is most suitable for an individual or couple.
-Artists and/or family members may not be engaged in other employment of any kind while occupying the cabin and must comply with all park regulations and standards governing park staff and visitors.
+Artists and/or family members may not be engaged in other employment of any kind while occupying the cabin and must comply with all national park regulations and standards governing park staff and visitors.